leeyeel/Pywen/README.md

 4. Default values (lowest)

 **Configuration File Location:**
+Pywen ships an embedded example configuration; on first run it will copy it to the default config path.
 - Default: `~/.pywen/pywen_config.yaml`
 - You can specify a custom path with `--config` flag